Study Design

 - A per-participant charge that is provided when you create your study

-The per-participant charge is computed in the following way:
+We compute the per-participant charge in the following way:

 - $5 per screening question that you ask if you choose to screen participants

 - $5 per task you ask participants to do

 - An additional $5 if you choose to do a think-aloud study